singularity-code/scim-endpoint/README.md

 ```
 ##

-The current benchmark can give you already an idea about the throughput.
+The current benchmark can give you already an idea about the throughput and compare the performance of the different persistency layers..

-Executed on a single AMD® Ryzen 3 2200g with the application consuming approximately 250MB for 4 threads and 5000 requests per thread.
+Executed on a single AMD® Ryzen 3 2200g ( both the loadtest and the storage implementation ) with the application consuming approximately 250MB for 4 threads and 5000 requests per thread.

 | request        | MEM  | MONGO | LDAP | Postgres | Mysql | OrientDB |
 |----------------|------|-------|------|----------|-------|----------|